oshadmon/service-anylog/README.md

 Software.
 Joining a network requires the following steps:
 1. Install the EdgeLake Software on one or more computer instances.
 2. Configure each installed node (compute instance) such that:
-   a) The node joins an exiting network (or creates a new network).
+   1. The node joins an exiting network (or creates a new network).
-   b) The node offers data management and monitoring services.
+   2. The node offers data management and monitoring services.

 **Table of Content**: